Mukaffi28/Bengali-Political-Sentiment-Analysis/README.md

 ## Dataset Availability

 We called the dataset "Motamot" in Bengali (মতামত) and in English (Opinion).
 It was meticulously compiled from a range of online newspapers focusing on political events and conversations during Bangladeshi elections.
 Our data collection process involved scraping articles and opinion pieces from reputable news sources, ensuring a diverse and representative sample of political discourse.
 "Motamot" gives a broad look into the many opinions and conversations that shape Bangladesh's political environment.
+The dataset can be accessed from [here](https://data.mendeley.com/datasets/hdhnrrwdz2/1).

 ### Specifics of the Core Data: